felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

 If it is an integer number, it is the number of lines used by BBDB.
 If it is a fraction between 0.0 and 1.0 (inclusive), it is the fraction of the tallest existing window that BBDB will take over.
-If it is t use `pop-to-buffer' to create the BBDB window.
+If it is t use `display-buffer'/`pop-to-buffer' to create the BBDB window.
 See also `bbdb-mua-pop-up-window-size'."
   :group 'bbdb-record-display
   :type '(choice (number :tag "BBDB window size")